uzur/jekyllxhibit/_posts/exhibits/2015-09-03-whau-arts-festival.md

 For the next few weeks the [Copyleft Collective][iowa] and the [Whau The People Collective][whau] will be participating in the Whau Arts Festival 2015.

-Things are still in an early organisational phase, but more info can be found [here][here]
+Things are still in a early preliminary phase, but more info can be found [here][here]

 [iowa]: https://iowa.nz